-Toddler Sleep Problem: How Do I End Co-Sleeping With My Toddler?
+How Do I Stop Co-Sleeping With My Toddler?

 Hi!
 Kim West, The Sleep Lady.
-And today, I’m going to answer Jordana’s question.
+And today, I’m going to answer Jordana’s question about how to stop co-sleeping with her toddler:

 So, a couple of things we can do.
 One, is you can co-sleep in his room where his crib is for a little while if he has his own room.
 And then, when you’re ready, you have your first big night and you’re going to put him in his crib and you can sleep in his room, maybe three nights, so you can attend to him quickly when he wakes up.
 You’re going to have to put him into bed drowsy but awake so if you want to continue to give him a bottle, ideally I would give him a bottle with the light on, stories, kisses and into bed.
 If you want to quickly wean the bottle, I have lots of details in “Good Night, Sleep Tight” about that but you can start to reduce the ounces and then eventually transition to a sippy cup of water if that’s really necessary before bed and then into bed awake.

-Remember, we’re going to focus on weaning the bottle and talking to your pediatrician about that and co-sleeping in his room for a couple of days and then picking that first big night that you’re going to put him in the crib awake.
+Remember, we’re going to focus on weaning the bottle and talking to your pediatrician about that.
+Then you’re co-sleeping in his room for a couple of days.
+Finally, pick that first big night that you’re going to put him in the crib awake.
 Stay with him while he learns to put himself to sleep and back to sleep during the night and slowly move yourself out of the room.

 I know I’m making it sound easier than it is but it is definitely possible and your life can be transformed within two weeks if you stay consistent.